-In Case study one, four replacements are possible.
+In case study one, four replacements are possible.
 In general, the number of replacements should be determined according to the decision of the infrastructure manager.
-The decision can be explained in terms of (1) budget limit and (2) maintenance time slots.
-In Case study one, the decision window D_w is shorter than the distance between the welds, so only one weld is replaced by one replacement operation (no clustering needed).
+The decision can be explained in terms of budget limit and maintenance time slots.
+In Case study one, the decision window $D_w$ is shorter than the distance between the welds, so only one weld is replaced by one replacement operation (no clustering needed).

-Fig. 7 shows the Pareto front for four different MDOPs: 1) h_1 is a fast severity scenario, 2) h_2 is an average severity scenario, 3) h_3 is a slow severity scenario.
-Additionally, α_k is an exponentially growing parameter for the global KPI, which is the time indication in the prediction model.
-In addition, α_h is 0.8, 0.6 and 0.4 for the fast, average and slow severity scenarios, respectively.
-The black arrow in Fig. 7 when $J_2=2$ (two replacements allowed) shows that once the severity scenario changes from h_1 (fast degradation scenario) to h_3 (slow degradation scenario), the first objective function (J_1) gets a lower value because the degradation predictions are more "optimistic".
+Fig. 7 shows the Pareto front for four different MDOPs:

+- 1) $h_1$ is a fast severity scenario;

+- 2) $h_2$ is an average severity scenario; and

+- 3) $h_3$ is a slow severity scenario.

+Additionally, $\alpha_k$ is an exponentially growing parameter for the global KPI, which is the time indication in the prediction model.
+In addition, $\alpha_h$ is 0.8, 0.6, and 0.4 for the fast, average, and slow severity scenarios, respectively.
+The black arrow in Fig. 7 when $J_2=2$ (two replacements allowed) shows that once the severity scenario changes from $h_1$ (fast degradation scenario) to $h_3$ (slow degradation scenario), the first objective function $(J_1)$ gets a lower value because the degradation predictions are more "optimistic."
 The selection of the degradation scenarios will influence the decision-making.
 A simple calculation shows an average improvement of 49.33% in the rail health condition when two replacements are made rather than zero.
+Table I presents the optimal decisions per scenario.
+The maintenance decision was equal to 1 when a replacement was made (u=1) and 0 when no replacement was made (u=0).